Dr. Shalini Singh

-Shalini Singh, PhD. is Adjunct Professor at the University of Science & Technology, Meghalaya, India and Policy Analyst at the Center for Policy Analysis, India.
-As a Visiting Researcher at the Helmut Schmidt University of the Federal Armed Forces, Germany and Senior Fellow at the International Institute for Adult & Lifelong Education, India, her research interests include resource mobilisation for the education of adults, employability, international organisations, policy analysis and comparative studies.
+Shalini Singh, PhD. is Director at the Center for Lifelong Learning, University of Science & Technology, Meghalaya, India and Policy Analyst at the Center for Policy Analysis, India.
+Currently, she is a Visiting Researcher at the Helmut Schmidt University of the Federal Armed Forces.
 As a senior consultant for PLC Advocates, India, she works for the Prevention of Sexual Harassment at Workplace.

 - policy analysis

 CG 2: Transitions from Sectors of Adult Education to Systems of Lifelong Learning